No mayo Italian Tuna Salad

 Tuna

-Have you ever looked at a can of tuna fish before you buy it to see what it has been packed in?
-Usually a grocery store will carry tuna packed in oil, and tuna packed in water.
-This recipe calls for tuna packed in water, rather than oil, even though you will be using olive oil in the recipe.
+Have you ever read the label on a can of tuna fish before buying it to see what it has been packed in?
+Some canned tuna has been packed in oil and some tuna has been packed in water.
+For this recipe we prefer tuna packed in water rather than oil.
 Why?
 Flavor.
 When the prepared fish is packed in oil, and subsequently “sits” in it, the consistency and flavor are effected.
-Not necessarily in a bad way, but if you want to get as close to the taste of tuna as you can, buy it packed in water.
-We are using solid white albacore tuna.
-Anything else is going to taste more “fishy”.
-Some may prefer the stronger flavor, but in this recipe, we prefer the milder, lighter and fresher choice of white albacore.
+Not necessarily in a bad way, but if you want to get as close to the taste of tuna as possible from a can, buy it packed in water.

 Olive oil